christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ---

-## Chapter 3: The Asii Global Lexicon (Proving their Reach)
+## Chapter 3: The Aryan Global Lexicon (Proving their Reach)

 The three core roots that form the linguistic foundation of the Dragon King hegemony that appear in every civilization, every royal title, and every religious figure across Eurasia are:

-**AS (AS/AŽI/AZ): Lord/God/Serpent** (often conflated).
+**AS/Ar (AS/AŽI/AZ): Lord/God/Serpent** (often conflated).
 Asii, Aššuwa, Assyria, Aesir, Asura, Ahura, Asar, Aesar, Esus, Iesous, Izates, Isa.

 The oldest attestations of the title "As" can be traced back to the Sumerian civilization of ancient Mesopotamia (c.
-2500–2000 BCE).
+2500–2000 BCE) where the The Abu Salabikh tablets—dating to roughly 2600 BCE—refers to a deity named AS-SIR (Ašširgi/Ašgi) in the god-lists.
 The Sumerian word for "lord" or "ruler" was "As".
 This is the foundation.
 Then "Asar" (Osiris) (c.
 2500 BCE) in Egypt and the Ebla Tablets in modern-day Syria, (c.
 2400 BCE) contain a deity named "Aš-tar" (Aštar) and a royal title "En-As", or "Lord of the As" – a royal title for the Eblaite kings.

+As/Ar are cognates and derive from the The Tocharian Asii/Ārśi self-designation.
+Arsaces (Parthian royal title "Aryan-Saka"), Artorius (Roman name "Bear-King"), etc

 **SAR (XSA): King/Head.** is the universal Dragon King root, appearing in a dizzying array of forms: Sumerian: Sar (meaning "king" or "ruler"), Akkadian: Šarru (king), Hebrew: Sar (prince, ruler), Hittite/Luwian: -sar (prince, king), Hurrian: Sarri- (king), Scythian: Sar (king), Old Persian: Xšaya- (to rule), Sanskrit: Kṣatra (rule, dominion), Greek: Kaisar (Caesar), Latin: Caesar, German: Kaiser, Russian: Tsar.
 Also related to Khan.
 The chain is: Ka-Sar → Khasar → Khazar → Khan.